 This trend has led some blog writers to turn off commenting capability on their blog and focus on encouraging readers to ‘Like’, ‘Plus’ and ‘Tweet’ their comments.

 In many ways, this is an improvement primarily because it exposes a blog to the larger, extended audience of its readers.
 Many more people, in fact, than if it stayed on your blog even with lots of comments.
 Once shared, people often do comment, at least on the post.
 So this change has made it more likely for your blog to be seen by a wider audience and still get comments and feedback.
 All of this while leaving the spammers behind.
 Make sure you encourage this behavior with ways to share the link or like your blog on Facebook.

 What does this mean for SEO though?

 Great content will create engagement.
 Engagement will create dialogue.
-Dialogue will create sharing.
+A dialogue will create sharing.
 And sharing will create awareness about your company (and maybe even a link or two back to your site.
-It may be a circuituous path, but you can still get SEO mileage out of this.
+It may be a circuitous path, but you can still get SEO mileage out of this.

 Most Popular Articles

 Seeing Favicons in Your Google Search Results?
 Here’s Why…

 Have you noticed anything different in your Google Search results lately?
 Google added tiny favicon icons to its organic search results in January.
 It was…